96boards/website/_posts/2017/10/2017-10-09-path-libmraa-96boards-part-5.md

 # **Conclusion**

 We are at the end of this blog post.
-I hope that this blog post gave much info on mmap and its usage in libmraa.
-We will be working more on libmraa in upcoming days.
-So, stay tuned for further parts.
+I hope this blog post gave much info on mmap and its usage in libmraa.
+We will be working more on libmraa in the upcoming days, stay tuned for further parts.
 Meanwhile, it'd be great if someone can benchmark the performance on using regular sysfs support and mmap support in libmraa and share with the community :-).